Have a question for us? Take a look at NAWRB’s Frequently Asked Questions!

 What is Women in the Housing & Real Estate Ecosystem?

 Women in the Housing & Real Estate Ecosystem (NAWRB) is a leading voice for women focused on advancing gender equality, raising the utilization of women-owned businesses and providing women the tools for economic security, stability and sanctuary.
 We provide one of the most thorough resources for women in the industry, covering a wide-range of topics and issues affecting women in the housing ecosystem from poverty and homeownership to C-suite opportunities and family offices.

 Projecting your voice to the national level is difficult for any single business to do.
 NAWRB speaks at the industry level on behalf of women in the housing economy and women-owned businesses and connects to the federal government for direct access to institutions involved in housing finance and all other industry-related issues.
-NAWRB focuses on three core member services:
+NAWRB focuses on three core consortium services:

 Direct priority referrals for certified businesses.

 Industry and national representation for women-owned businesses.

 Access to other women business owners and the institutions eager to do business with them.

 How does NAWRB give me an exceptional consortium experience?